Skip to main content

 Important Notes

-• The breach level is based on the highest account balance reached.
+• The breach level is based on the highest account equity reached.

-• When the account reaches a new highest balance, the breach level moves up.
+• When the account reaches a new highest equity, the breach level moves up.

-• If the account balance drops, the breach level does not move back down.
+• If the account balance/equity drops, the breach level does not move back down.

 • The trailing drawdown does not lock at the starting balance.